UoB-COMSM0110/2024-group-19/README.md

 **NASA TLX**
 <img src='/TLXstage1.png'/>

-Through analysing the data recorded from the qualitative and quantitative evaluations of the first stages of development, we identified some key themes that guided our development onto the next stage.
+Through analysing the data recorded from the qualitative and quantitative evaluations of the first stages of development, after we had our first viable product.
+We identified some key themes that guided our development onto the next stage for further improvement based on feedback.
 Key Themes:

 - Poor colour scheme for text, characters and background.